Spoilers For Thursday’s ‘General Hospital’: Franco Steps Up & Fans Wonder If Shiloh Will Finally Be Eliminated

 — General Hospital (@GeneralHospital) August 7, 2019

 There have been plenty of signs in recent episodes suggesting that Franco might end up getting Drew’s memories.
-The psychic kept talking about how he shouldn’t take a drive, and now suddenly she insisted that he absolutely had to make the drive.
+The psychic kept talking about how he shouldn’t take a drive, and now suddenly she insists that he absolutely had to make the drive.
 Whether that referred to Franco driving to find Cameron, or perhaps taking the memories from the drive, isn’t entirely clear yet.

-There have also been hints that Franco would perhaps end up sick or facing an enormous personal challenge of some sort.
-It certainly could be that this comes as a result of this flash drive situation.
+There have also been hints that Franco would perhaps end up sick or face an enormous personal challenge of some sort.
+It certainly could be that this comes as a result of the flash drive situation.
 Franco might end up with Drew’s memories, or he could become sick or incapacitated in some way as a result of Shiloh and Cabot trying to perform the procedure and it ending badly.

 As Wednesday’s episode wrapped up, General Hospital fans suggested that things could go in a different direction.
 Viewers have been speculating for a while that Shiloh could end up dead, and this would be the perfect scenario to make it happen.
 Could Franco kill Shiloh and then those involved all work together to cover it up?